Delay-Aware Diffusion Policy: Bridging the Observation-Execution Gap in Dynamic Tasks: Experiments

-\textbf{Baselines.} We compare DA-DP against the following methods: \begin{enumerate} \item \textbf{Diffusion policy~\cite{chi2024diffusionpolicy}:} We include the standard diffusion policy as a baseline.
+\textbf{Baselines.} We compare DA-DP against the followings: \begin{enumerate} \item \textbf{Diffusion policy~\cite{chi2024diffusionpolicy}:} We include the standard diffusion policy as a baseline.
 DP models actions as a conditional denoising diffusion process, where trajectories are iteratively refined from noise given the current observation.
 At test time, the policy generates a sequence of future actions and executes the first step in the environment.
-This baseline represents the state of the art in imitation learning for robotic manipulation, but does not account for inference delay. \item \textbf{Zero-delay DP:} This baseline represents the performance of DP in an idealized version of the setting that has zero inference delay.
-It serves as a useful reference, reflecting performance in a similar yet idealized setting. \end{enumerate}
+This baseline represents the state of the art in imitation learning for robotic manipulation, but does not account for inference delay. \item \textbf{Zero-delay DP:} This baseline shows the performance of DP in an idealized setting with zero inference delay. \end{enumerate}

-\textbf{Implementation details.} We implement DA-DP in PyTorch~\cite{paszke2019pytorch}.
-Task-specific configurations are described below: \begin{enumerate} \item \textbf{Pick up rolling ball:} Data is collected using motion planning, with 100 demonstrations.
+\textbf{Implementation details.} We implement DA-DP in PyTorch~\cite{paszke2019pytorch} and evaluate on 100 environments.
+Task configurations are listed below: \begin{enumerate} \item \textbf{Pick up rolling ball:} Data is collected using motion planning, with 100 demonstrations.
 Models are trained for 30,000 iterations using AdamW~\cite{adamw} with an initial learning rate of 1e-4, a cosine decay schedule with 500 warmup steps, and a batch size of 256.
 The policy network is a 1D UNet with channel dimensions $[64, 128, 256]$.
-The observation horizon is set to 2, and the action horizon to 8. \item \textbf{Ping-pong:} Data is collected via imitation learning from reinforcement learning agents trained with Proximal Policy Optimization (PPO)~\cite{DBLP:journals/corr/SchulmanWDRK17}.
+The observation horizon is set to 2, and the action horizon to 8. \item \textbf{Ping-pong:} Data is collected via imitation learning from reinforcement learning agents trained with Proximal Policy Optimization ~\cite{DBLP:journals/corr/SchulmanWDRK17}.
 Models are trained with a batch size of 512, using 300 demonstrations, for up to 60,000 iterations.
-The policy network is a UNet with doubled capacity, using channel dimensions $[128, 256, 512]$. \item \textbf{Pick and place moving box:} Data is collected using reinforcement learning.
+The policy network is a UNet with dimensions $[128, 256, 512]$. \item \textbf{Pick and place moving box:} Data is collected using reinforcement learning.
 Models are trained for up to 150,000 iterations with a batch size of 512 and 200 demonstrations.
 Training uses a fixed learning rate of 5e-4, 1,000 denoising steps, and no scheduler.
-The policy network is a UNet with channel dimensions $[256, 512, 1024]$. \end{enumerate}
+The network is a UNet with dimensions $[256, 512, 1024]$. \end{enumerate}